 This course is focused on United States regulatory requirements, however, international references are made throughout the course, and questions will be addressed as time allows.

-This course is based primarily upon OSHA’s Hazard Communication Standard at 29 CFR 1910.1200 and substance-specific health standards at 29 CFR 1910.1001-1052, as well as ANSI’s current standard for Hazardous Workplace Chemicals – Hazard Evaluation and Safety Data Sheet and Precautionary Labeling Preparation (ANSI Z400.1/Z129.1-2010).
+This course is based primarily upon OSHA’s Hazard Communication Standard at 29 CFR 1910.1200 and substance-specific health standards at 29 CFR 1910.1001-1052, as well as ANSI’s current standard for Hazardous Workplace Chemicals – Hazard Evaluation and SDS and Precautionary Labeling Preparation (ANSI Z400.1/Z129.1-2010).
 However, other U.S. federal, state, and local and international regulations are addressed in appropriate sections of the SDS.

 - What are SDSs?